mukhtar-github/mukhtar-github/README.md

 ### About

 Hi 👋!
-I am **Mukhtar**, a Mechanical Engineer transformed into a Software Developer.
-I started my programming journey in the year 2018 as a non-traditional developer with no background in CS.
-So far, the time metrics have amounted to about 2500 hours on counting.
+I am **Mukhtar**, a Mechanical Engineer who transitioned into a Software Developer.
+I started my programming journey in 2018 as a non-traditional developer with no background in Computer Science.

 ### Building